 The matter is further complicated by a lack of harmonisation between tax, business, and intellectual property laws across the EU.

 The role of the European Commission here is manifold, including actions to increase the quality and quantity of statistics, support the development of partnerships and platforms for the culture sector, and develop responses to new and emerging issues, such as changes in audience behaviour.

-In addition to this, with the increased use of digital technologies and e-commerce, the Commission is exploring ways in which to adapt the regulatory environment to increase the benefits for CCIs.
+With the increased use of digital technologies and e-commerce, the Commission is also exploring ways in which to adapt the regulatory environment to increase the benefits for CCIs.

 What has been achieved so far?

-The Commission has, so far, undertaken a variety of initiatives and actions in the sector, as well as providing support under the Culture and MEDIA programmes.
+The Commission has undertaken a variety of initiatives and actions in the CCI sector and provided support under the Culture and MEDIA programmes.